 What You Can Do To Prevent Storm Water Pollution

 Lawn & Garden

-- Disposal of Yard Waste: Dumping yard waste into storm drains or waterways adds excess nutrients to the water.
+Disposal of Yard Waste: Dumping yard waste into storm drains or waterways adds excess nutrients to the water.
 Build healthy soil by recycling organic material for plant growth by using natural compost as opposed to chemical fertilizer.
 Many gardeners maintain their own compost pile.
 The City of Defiance also has programs for composting and leaf collection for City residents.
-More information can be found at the following links: City Composting Site or Home Composting Guide
+More information can be found in this Home Composting Guide or at the City Composting Site.

 Vehicle & Garage

 Car Washing: Wash cars with biodegradable soap on grassy or gravel areas to avoid the soapy runoff from entering the storm drains or use a commercial car wash, where they are required to dispose of the water through the sanitary sewer system, where it will be treated.

 Autos & Equipment: Maintain vehicles and other equipment to prevent leaking fluids from washing into stormwater.
 Absorb leaks on the driveway with sand, sawdust or cat litter, then sweep and place in the trash.